vesperds/GU_user_id/README.md

 ## Overview

-The Extract User ID GUI is a tool that allows users to extract user IDs from a given input.
+The Extract User ID GUI is a tool that allows users to extract user IDs from the player.log file.
 It provides a graphical interface for a simplified user experience.

 ## Getting Started